Modern United States Navy carrier air operations: Air officer

 The normal working jersey color of an air boss is yellow, but an air boss may wear any color jersey he pleases, as he represents everyone working on the flight deck, hangar bay, and aviation fuels personnel.

 Catapult officer

 Catapult officers, also known as shooters, are commissioned officers, and are responsible for all aspects of catapult maintenance and operation.
 They ensure that wind (direction and speed) is sufficient over the deck and that the steam settings for the catapults will ensure that aircraft have sufficient flying speed at the end of the stroke.
-They are also responsible for signaling to the pilot that he or she may take off.
+They are also responsible for signaling to the pilot that they may take off.

 Aircraft handling officer

 Also known as the aircraft handler (ACHO, or just handler), the ACHO is responsible for arrangement of aircraft about the flight and hangar decks.
 The handler is charged with avoiding a "locked deck", where too many misplaced aircraft are around such that no more can land prior to a rearrangement.
 The handler works in Flight Deck Control, where scale-model aircraft on a flight deck representation are used to represent actual aircraft status on the flight deck.